Skip to main content

 • Havana Extended Cabana (HJ)

-Onboard Excel Class ships, Havana balconies are different in that they aren't actually "balconies."
-While you still have a private outdoor space, it sits adjacent to a public walkway, meaning you do not have a real view of the ocean.
+Onboard Excel Class ships, Havana balconies are different because they aren't actually "balconies."
+While you still have a private outdoor space, it sits adjacent to a public walkway, meaning you do not have a direct ocean view.

 Available: Excel Class ships